ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

 Large applications on a robot typically involve several interconnected nodes, each of which have many parameters.
 Simulation of multiple turtles in the turtle simulator can serve as a good example.
 The turtle simulation consists of multiple turtle nodes, the world configuration, and TF broadcaster and listener nodes.
-Collectively, there are a couple of ROS parameters that affect the behavior and appearance of these nodes.
+Collectively, there is a number of ROS parameters that affect the behavior and appearance of these nodes.

 ROS 2 launch file allows us to define all this in one place.
-Given a TURTLE, launching the file LAUNCHNAME.launch.py in the PKG package will bring up everything required for the robot to navigate.
+By the end of a tutorial, launching the ``launch_turtlesim.launch.py`` in the ``launch_tutorial`` package will bring up everything required for the turtles to follow each other.
-In this tutorial, we'll go over this launch file and the various features used.
+In this tutorial, we'll go over this launch file and all related features used.

+Top-level organization
+----------------------

-We would also like launch files to be as reusable as possible.
+On a top level, we would like launch files to be as reusable as possible.
-In this case, moving between physically identical robots can be done without changing the launch files at all.
+In this case, moving between identical robots can be done without changing the launch files at all.
 Even a change such as moving from the robot to a simulator can be done with only a few changes.
 We'll go over how the launch file is structured to make this possible.

-Top-level organization
-----------------------

-nested launch files and overall organization structure

-Here is the top-level launch file that starts the fixed frame broadcasting to the turtlesim world.

-``launch_turtlesim.launch.py``
+Firstly, we will create a top-level launch file that will call separate launch files.
+To do this, let's create a ``launch_turtlesim.launch.py`` file in the ``/launch`` folder of our ``launch_tutorial`` package.

 .. code-block:: Python